Teredell/FCC/Basic Data Structures/BDS README.md

 Lesson 17: Checking if an object has a property, previously i used the hasOwnProperty() method, this exercise introduced the 'in' method, which is cool.

 Lesson 18: Using the (for .. in ) loop for objects.

+Lesson 19: This one looks VERY useful - use the Object.keys() to return an array of all keys in an object.
+Note the capitalized O in Object.

+Lesson 20: I honestly thought the last exercise would have been harder or some sort or test..... maybe i'm getting better at this??
+Used the .push() method to add onto an array stpored in an object.